 The EQuIS Enterprise 6 Systems Administrator (SA) authorizes individual named users, assigns login credentials, user roles and permissions in the EQuIS user table by setting the user status flag to "Active."
-That user will then consume 1 ACAL of the Enterprise 6 license, regardless of actual login activity.
+That user will then consume one (1) ACAL of the Enterprise 6 license, regardless of actual login activity.
 The SA may set up to, but no more than "X" user status flags to "Active" at any given time.
 The SA may turn a user to inactive simply by unchecking the "Active" status flag, and the inactivated user will not be able to login.
-The number of Active Client Access users may not exceed the license ACAL quantity; also, the number of inactive users may not exceed the license ACAL quantity.
+The number of Active Client Access users may not exceed the license ACAL quantity.
 When the SA activates the login permission for a named user, that user may also connect to the database using EQuIS Professional and Application Level Security.

 Existing Users in Upgraded Database